a89529294/Notes/Coding/Courses/CSS For JS/Flexbox.md

 	3. **only _one_ of these properties can be active at once.**
 4. In addition to the _hypothetical_ size, there's another important size that the Flexbox algorithm cares about: _the minimum size_.
 The Flexbox algorithm refuses to shrink a child below its minimum size.
 The content will overflow rather than shrink further.
 We can override this by setting `min-width: 0;`.
 5. When we set `flex-wrap: wrap`, **items won't shrink below their hypothetical size**.
+6. When there is a conflict between layout modes, **positioned layout always wins.**
+7. _Margin collapse is exclusive to Flow layout._ It doesn't happen when elements are laid out inside a flexbox parent.
+8. CSS is comprised of layout modes, and each layout mode decides what each property should do. *Positioned*, *Flexbox*, and *Grid* all implement *support for z-index*.
+Flow layout does not.
+9.